 Title I of the CAA serves as the basis for most regulations and requirements.
 Part A of Title I required the EPA to create the NAAQS.
 Also found in Part A of Title I of the CAA are the New Source Performance Standards (NSPS) and National Emission Standards for Hazardous Air Pollutants (NESHAP).
 The NSPS set emission limits for new stationary sources and the regulations are codified in 40 CFR Part 60.
 These standards are authorized by Section 111 of the CAA.
 Section 112 of the CAA outlines the requirements for NESHAPs and while the regulations passed under this program remain, the original program was plagued by several issues.
-These were addressed later in Title III of the 1990 Clean Air Act Amendments (CAAA-90) and are described in more detail in the following section.
+These were addressed later in Title III of the 1990 Clean Air Act Amendments (CAAA-90) and are described in more detail in section 1.5.2.2 Title III - General.